yesyesyeswe/TensorRT-LLM-profiling/README.md

 [allreducePlugin.cpp Modification Example](https://github.com/yesyesyeswe/TensorRT-LLM/blob/82239824ab19695c5459035d8e05ecdfadfa51f8/cpp/tensorrt_llm/plugins/ncclPlugin/allreducePlugin.cpp#L395-L473)

 **Why is this needed?**
-The standard TensorRT-LLM build does not output per-operation communication latency and timestamps.
+The standard TensorRT-LLM build does not output per-operation communication volumes.
 The modification injects logging logic into `allreducePlugin.cpp` to record Communication Data sizes

 The benchmark tool relies on these logs (saved as `comm_bs{...}.csv`) to correlate communication events with other metrics.
+The csv files will be saved in the path defined by the macro COMM_RESULTS_DIR.

 ## Prerequisites: Build & Installation